Dynamic Variables

 other_number = "@get number @int 12"

-is lazily evaluated and subject to DynaconfFormatError
+The @get is lazily evaluated and subject to DynaconfFormatError in case of

 malformed expression, it is recommended to add validators.